DoidoTeam/doidoteam.github.io/docs/basics/characters.md

 - `antialiasing` allows you to disable smoothing on the character, giving them a more "jagged" look.
 - `isPixelSprite` is used to determine if a character is Pixel Art or not.
 Use this for characters like Senpai or BF-Pixel
 - `deathChar` allows you to set a separate character as a death sprite.
-- `isAnimateAtlas` determines if the character uses an Atlas as its format.
-Sprite format guide is in the works so please be patient!
+- `spriteType` determines what type of sprite is used.
+Set this to `ATLAS` Sprite format guide is in the works so please be patient!
+- `invertDirection(axis)` inverts the current directions.
+Useful for characters that are used both for the opponent and the player side
+- `pauseAnim()` pauses the current animation
+- `animExists(animName)` throws true if `animName` is a valid animation for this character

 ### Adding your character to the charList
 ![](https://doidoteam.github.io/img/charlist.png){width=400}
 After coding your character, you still need to add it to the engine's internal list.
-Simply go over to CoolUtil.hx, and add your character's name to the `charList()` function.
+Simply go over to CharacterUtil.hx, and add your character's name to the `charList()` function.

 ### Finalize Character
 The final steps to making a character are to edit their offsets and to configure their Health Icon.